All Episodes

 Probably not.

-Well, look, the the point I would make as a strategist is you got ten Democrats up next year from states Trump carried.
+No, well, look, the point I would make as a strategist is you got 10 Democrats up next year from states Trump carried.

 You have six Democrats up next year from states Trump carried by a huge margin.

-Now you take the amount of money Bannon is gonna raise.
+Now, you take the amount of money Bannon is going to raise.

 If he spent that money in North Dakota, Montana, Indiana, Missouri, West Virginia, the fact is you'd have such a big Republican majority, you'd pass the stuff you guys want to pass.

-Creating a civil war inside the Republican Party may feel good, uh, but I think as a strategy it is stunningly stupid.
+Creating a civil war inside the Republican Party may feel good, but I think as a strategy, it is stunningly stupid.

-There was actually a a conclave to select a new Pope about seven hundred years ago where people walled them off and cut off their food.
+There was actually a conclave to select a new pope about 700 years ago where people walled them off and cut off their food.

 Exactly.